Omidoben/PythonProjects/README.md

 ### 2. Capital Bikeshare Data Projects

+#### Overview

+This project analyzes Capital Bikeshare data to understand bike and e-bike availability, station utilization rates, and other key metrics.
+The data was collected, stored in a MySQL database, and connected to Power BI for visualization.

 #### a) Bike Station Information
 - **Description:** Retrieves static station details from the Capital Bikeshare API and stores them in a MySQL database.
 - **Key Features:**